aikalima/airbnb_proxy/README.md

 ```
 curl localhost:4000/search/los-angeles
 ```
-Search for listings by location and check-in date (assumes one night stay):
+Search for listings by location and check-in date (assumes one night stay).
+Dates are given in 'MMddyyyy' format:
 ```
 curl localhost:4000/search/berlin-germany/02152013
 ```